 MfN Paint and Sip, My Nuclear Romance

-I just happened to meet Carocha in line at Staples - I was buying art supplies for our upcoming SXSW exhibit, and she looked artsy, so I started chatting.
-Turned out she had a local art gallery and ran themed paint and sip nights!
-Kristin and I have been thinking about doing something like this forEVER, and when I asked her about doing a nuclear one, she didn’t turn and run! (you never know in our community, though I’m slowly learning that the really anti-nuclear people are loud, but not plentiful - most people in our area support nuclear).
+I just happened to meet Carocha while standing in line at Staples—I was buying art supplies for our upcoming South by Southwest (SXSW) exhibit, and she looked artsy, so I started chatting.
+Turned out she had a local art gallery and ran themed paint-and-sip nights!
+Kristin and I have been thinking about doing something like this forEVER, and when I asked her about doing a nuclear one, she didn’t turn and run!
+(You never know in our community, though I’m slowly learning that the really anti-nuclear people may be loud, but they are not plentiful—most people in our area support nuclear).

-We worked together to pick an overall theme based on nuclear energy and our event being held the week of Valentines.
+We worked together to pick an overall theme based on nuclear energy and on Valentine’s Day, since our event would be held that week.

-Once we had that discussion, our leader also gave us some artistic advice that was basically a pep talk about how our art is great no matter what we end up creating.
-Things like “you will create a piece that no one else has done before.”
-“Your art is amazing..” etc. It seems silly to write about now, but that helped to take the pressure off of the whole thing and quieted some of the negative self-talk about our artistic skills.
-People were nervous that we didn’t have someone guide us through painting, but it ended up much better than the paint-by-numbers guided approach that is more common for group events.
+After that discussion, our leader gave us some artistic advice—a pep talk about how our art is great no matter what we end up creating.
+“You will create a piece that no one else has done before.”
+It seems silly to write about now, but her positivity helped to take the pressure off and quieted some of the negative self-talk about our artistic skills.
+People were nervous that we didn’t have someone to guide us through painting, but it ended up much better than the paint-by-numbers approach that is more common for group events.

-Since we did this event, we have had several other nuclear groups approach us to ask about logistics and how they could hold a similar event.
-Our event was a relaxing and bonding experience for participants, and also helped increase the amount of positive nuclear imagery in our world.
+Our event was a relaxing and bonding experience for participants, and it also helped increase the amount of positive nuclear imagery in our world.
+Since then, several other nuclear groups have approached us to ask about the logistics of holding similar events.

-We then went on to showcase some of this work in our #BeautifulNuclear art show at the South By Southwest festival in Austin, Tx.
+We went on to showcase some of this work in our #BeautifulNuclear art show at South By Southwest in Austin, Texas.

 If we’re going to change the public perception of nuclear energy, we need to work every angle.
 There is some absolutely beautiful climate art out there.
 We need nuclear art too.
-And so many other nuclear-themed positive things - experiences, writing, imagery, events, theater, discussions.
-If you want to partner on a new idea or novel event, let us know!
+And so many other nuclear-themed positive things—experiences, writing, imagery, events, theater, discussions.
+If you want to partner on a new idea or event, let us know!

 -Heather